pinnouse/ZeroTwoBot/README.md

-    "chatbotAuth" : "Basic YOUR_AUTH_TOKEN", //Contact to inquire about obtaining a token "serverPort"  : 8080, //Port for the builtin backend HTML server "accessKey"   : "SECRET", //Set a key to keep the bot server safe, passed as a GET 'key=' argument "defaultLang" : "en" //Set to whichever language is supported (found in ./locales/) }
+    "chatbotAuth" : "Basic YOUR_AUTH_TOKEN", //Contact to inquire about obtaining a token "serverPort"  : 8080, //Port for the builtin backend HTML server "accessKey"   : "SECRET", //Set a key to keep the bot server safe, passed as a GET 'key=' argument "defaultLang" : "en", //Set to whichever language is supported (found in ./locales/) "edit_commands": false //If someone edits a message, and if it's a valid command, execute it.
+Set to true if you want to use it
+}
 ```